ForestAdmin/forestadmin-experimental/packages/plugin-gcs/README.md

 ## Inside this plugin

-Two features comes out of the box with this plugin:
+Some features comes out of the box with this plugin:

 - The possibility to generate signed url to get your file
 - The possibility to upload files to your bucket